appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 <dd>

-When you enable this option, the output data is updated to include data from hidden fields.
-These hidden field values are taken from the source data.
+Enabling the this option updates the output data to include information from hidden fields in the source data.

+For instance, suppose you have a registration form where the `Date of Birth` field is hidden from users in the UI.
+When you enable the **Hidden Fields in Data** option, you can access the `Date of Birth` field through the `formData` reference property.

 </dd>